-Have you seen a suitable template for your spreadsheet on our website that you want to use for your information?
-Or maybe you want to get some inspiration on how a spreadsheet relevant to you could be constructed?
+Have you seen a suitable template for your spreadsheet on our website, which you want to use for your information?
+Or maybe you want to get inspiration how a spreadsheet relevant for you could be built?
 Then click on "Create from a template".
 You will immediately be taken to our template library.
-Here you can search in the various sections for the template that suits you best.
+Here you can search in the different sections for the template that suits you best.
 To get a preview of the template, click on the template and then on "View".
 Is it a perfect fit?
 Then click on "Use Template" and the template will immediately appear in your dashboard.
-Of course, you can also change and adapt our ready-made templates.
+Of course, you can also modify and customize our pre-made templates.

 Tables, records and fields

 What is a table?

 A table (or also a spreadsheet) is a list of data of the same type or the same topic.
 If you have data on several topics, it probably makes sense to create several tables for them as well.
 In SeaTable, as in the Excel programme, several spreadsheets can be created within one table file.
 To understand: In SeaTable, the file you use is called Base (in Excel: table or Excel file).
 You can create several tables within the base (in Excel: table sheets).

 For example, a database (=base) for customer relationship management could contain three different tables - one for companies, one for leads and one for contacts.
 You can name your tables accordingly and add a new table to your database by clicking on the small plus.